-Have your heating system professionally serviced.
-Having your heating system cleaned and serviced regularly could reduce your fuel costs by 10 percent or more.
-Getting your system professionally serviced now also reduces the likelihood of needing emergency service in cold weather.
+Having your heating system professionally cleaned and serviced regularly can also reduce your fuel costs, in some cases by as much as 10 percent.
+Servicing your system now also reduces the likelihood of needing emergency service in cold weather.

 - Test the efficiency of your heating system (how effectively your furnace or boiler converts fuel to heat).

 Clean or replace the filter.
 One of the simplest and most important ways to keep your heating system running efficiently is to maintain and/or replace the filters as recommended.
 Filters that are properly fitted and cleaned or replaced regularly can have a significant impact on your energy costs and the quality of air in your home.

 Filters should be replaced or cleaned, depending on your type of filter, about every three months.
 By keeping your filters clean, you will not only have your home better prepared for winter, but you may benefit if you experience fall allergies.

 Ensure the exhaust flue or chimney is clear of obstructions and in good condition.

 Have your chimney inspected for any damage that may have occurred during summer storms.
 Significant rainfall during the summer may have caused some chimneys to be blocked with debris.
 Blockages, cracked liners and other structural damage to chimneys can cause carbon monoxide to enter your home or soot to accumulate outside the liner, eventually leading to a chimney fire.

 Anytime you are near your furnace, check for holes in the exhaust flue, particularly where the pipe meets the furnace.
 Small holes can be patched with foil tape, but corroded flues must be replaced.